Creates a new secondary browser window and loads the referenced resource.

 The following features require the UniversalBrowserWrite privilege, otherwise they will be ignored.
 Chrome scripts have this privilege automatically, others have to request it from the Privilege Manager.

-Note: Starting with Mozilla 1.7/Firefox 0.9, this feature requires the UniversalBrowserWrite privilege (bug 244965).
+Note: This feature requires the UniversalBrowserWrite privilege (bug 244965).
 Without this privilege, the chrome feature is ignored.

 Supported in: